Climate Monitoring and Assessment

 Bay Water Temperature Change

 The Climate Resiliency Workgroup is exploring development of an indicator that connects tidal water temperature change with water quality thresholds to assess habitat suitability for fish and submerged aquatic vegetation (SAV) to inform adaptive management decisions.
-Recent efforts towards development of this indicator include discussions of utility, methodology, and implementation at the 2-day STAC workshop titled, “Rising Watershed and Bay Water Temperatures – Ecological Implications and Management Responses,” that took place in January and March 2022.
+Recent efforts towards development of this indicator include discussions of utility, methodology and implementation at the two-day STAC workshop titled “Rising Watershed and Bay Water Temperatures – Ecological Implications and Management Responses,” which took place in January and March of 2022.
 Additional efforts include collaborating with the Integrated Trends Analysis Team (ITAT) at the Chesapeake Bay Program.
 The ITAT’s efforts include tracking surface water temperature trends throughout the Bay in both the short- and long-term timeframes.

 Potential Indicators

 In 2018, Eastern Research Group, Inc., (ERG) worked with the Chesapeake Bay Program to develop an implementation strategy that defines and describes the steps and resources needed to create various climate change-related indicators.
 As partnership priorities evolve and new sources and methods of analyzing data emerge, the Chesapeake Bay Program may choose to change its course or implement certain indicators from this suite.
-Further development of these indicators will depend on the quality of supporting data, the added value of the indicators in question and the priorities and resources of the Climate Resiliency Workgroup.
+Further development of these indicators will depend on the quality of supporting data, the benefit of the indicators in question and the priorities and resources of the Climate Resiliency Workgroup and the Chesapeake Bay Program.

 Additional indicators of climate change related to physical stressors may include